I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-encryptionblt.md

 <p> </p>

 ## -remarks
 <p>Hardware and drivers can optionally support <i>EncryptionBlt</i>.
 Some hardware might also require to use a separate key to decrypt the data that is read back.
-The driver returns this key in a block of memory that the <b>pIV</b> member of <a href="https://msdn.microsoft.com/library/windows/hardware/ff543105">D3DDDIARG_ENCRYPTIONBLT</a> points to. </p>

-<p>If the driver and hardware use a separate key for the encryption bitblt, the application must recognize this fact and use the key. </p>

-<p>If the crypto type is D3DCRYPTOTYPE_AES128_CTR, <b>pIV</b> points to a D3DAES_CTR_IV structure that the application allocates.
-However, the actual contents of the D3DAES_CTR_IV structure are filled in by the driver and hardware.
-When the driver and hardware generate the first initialization vector, they should initialize the <b>IV</b> member of the D3DAES_CTR_IV structure to a random number (that is not too big).
-Each subsequent initialization vector should simply increment the <b>IV</b> member, which ensures that the <b>IV</b> always increases in value.
-This fact enables the application to validate that the same <b>IV</b> is never used multiple times with the same key pair.</p>

-<p><i>EncryptionBlt</i> cannot read back sub-rectangles. <i>EncryptionBlt</i> also cannot read back partially encrypted buffers because many of the hardware-based solutions do not allow non-encrypted reads from protected memory.</p>

-<p>The Direct3D runtime verifies that the destination surface specified by the <b>DstSubResourceIndex</b> member of D3DDDIARG_ENCRYPTIONBLT is in system memory and that no stretching, colorspace conversion, and so on is performed.
-An application should ensure that the system memory buffer is properly aligned and that the buffer's size matches the source surface.
-The driver should verify the memory alignment and the buffer size (<b>DstResourceSize</b> member of D3DDDIARG_ENCRYPTIONBLT) and fail if these conditions are not correct.</p>

-<p>Hardware and drivers can optionally support <i>EncryptionBlt</i>.
-Some hardware might also require to use a separate key to decrypt the data that is read back.
-The driver returns this key in a block of memory that the <b>pIV</b> member of <a href="https://msdn.microsoft.com/library/windows/hardware/ff543105">D3DDDIARG_ENCRYPTIONBLT</a> points to. </p>
+The driver returns this key in a block of memory that the <b>pIV</b> member of <a href="..\d3dumddi\ns-d3dumddi--d3dddiarg-encryptionblt.md">D3DDDIARG_ENCRYPTIONBLT</a> points to. </p>

 <p>If the driver and hardware use a separate key for the encryption bitblt, the application must recognize this fact and use the key. </p>